$1,000 Law School Scholarship

-This $1,000 scholarship is to defray law school expenses for a first year student who has been admitted into an accredited law school in the United States for enrollment in the fall of 2016.
-We are focusing on first year students because this seems to be the time when students need financial (and other) help the most.Eligibility requirements
+This $1,000 scholarship is to defray college, university, or law school expenses for a first-year student who has been admitted into an accredited college, university, or law school in the United States for enrollment in the fall of 2021.
+We are focusing on first-year students because this seems to be the time when students need financial (and other) help the most.Eligibility requirements

-- First-year law student enrolled at an ABA-accredited law school in the U.S. In the event of a virtual tie, our preference for students set to enroll at the University of Baltimore, or the University of Maryland, or those with a connection to the Baltimore-Washington area will break the tie.
+- First-year students enrolled at a college, university, or ABA-accredited law school in the U.S. In the event of a virtual tie, our preference for students set to enroll at the University of Baltimore, or the University of Maryland, or those with a connection to the Baltimore-Washington area will break the tie.
 But the focus on the competition is who provides the most meaningful essay.

 - A genuine love and interest in making our civil justice system as fair as possible